top of page

 • The feeling of breath being shallow or “paused”

-Fear collapses the state.
+Fear amplifies perception.
 Understanding stabilizes it.

-How Delta Binaural Beats Support Conscious States
+How Delta Binaural Beats Can Support Sleep Paralysis States

 Sound is one of the most effective tools for working with sleep-threshold states safely and intentionally.